Nodnarboen/k8s-workshop/labs/lab1/README.md

 gcloud container clusters create performgo2019 --no-enable-legacy-authorization
 ```

-To use Containerd as a container runtime in GKE, use the following command
+OR you can use Containerd as a container runtime in GKE, use the following command

 ```bash
 gcloud container clusters create performgo2019 --image-type=cos_containerd --cluster-version=1.11